 No 1.
 Meeting the Great Sultan

 After being left in the middle of the valley without a shelter, my friends and I have finally reached the road where we met a driver wearing a fancy black costume and shiny shoes.
 “Perfect outfit for this dusty road”, I thought.
-The driver – Abdulah - offered us to give a lift towards Essaoira.
-After a few hours drive, Abdulah receives a phone call from another guy – the Sultan - offering us to visit his place.
+The driver – Abdulah – offered us to give a lift towards Essaoira.
+After a few hour’s drive, Abdulah receives a phone call from another guy – the Sultan – offering us to visit his place.
 “No thanks, Essaouira, Essaouira!
-Our husbands are waiting, we are late!”
-Neither we were late, nor were we married.
+Our husbands are waiting; we are late!”
+Neither we were late, nor where we married.
 The car kept on going until it reached the crossroad: one sign pointed to Essaouira, another – an unknown road.
 The driver turned towards the unknown shabby place.
 The road ahead of us looked devastating and yet miraculous: surrounded by slums, kids were playing in a dirty river, wild dogs walking around waiting for their prey.
-Regardless of how miserable it all looked, the area was surrounded by fabulous gardens, blooming flowers and a fountain, which were just behind a fence as if they were not for everybody.
+Regardless of how miserable it all looked, the area was surrounded by fabulous gardens, blooming flowers, and a fountain, which was just behind a fence as if they were not for everybody.
 We immediately sensed something is odd with this place and started counting our last minutes.

 No 2.
 Almost getting married in Rabat

 Who could have thought I would meet my mother-in-law in Rabat.

 “‘Girls, what do you think, wouldn’t it be great for us to get married?”
 At first, we took it as a joke “Yeah sure Nahim!
 All of us could be your wives!”, we laughed.
 He didn’t.
 Things got worse. ”